Jhabua district: Culture

 A small village of 320 people in 1971, Deojhiri is 8 km north-east of Jhabua on the Ahmedabad-Indore State Highway No.22.
 It is at a distance of 1 km on the western side of the road, on the Sunar river.
 As the name of the village denotes there is an ancient temple and (Jhiri) or a perennial spring.
 The spring has been built up into a Kund.
-A festival is held on Baisakh Poornima, which falls mostly in the month of April according to the Gregorian calendar.
+A festival is held on Vaisakh Purnima, which falls mostly in the month of April according to the Gregorian calendar.
 Katthivada in Jhabua district is noted for its large mangoes.